 STARTALK is one of the projects of the National Security Initiative, a multi-agency effort to expand foreign language education in under-taught critical languages by funding new and existing programs and to provide incentives and rewards for foreign language learning.

 STARTALK’s overall mission is to increase the number of young Americans learning and speaking critical need foreign languages by offering creative and engaging summer learning experiences for students (K-16).

-Lewis University was awarded with Startalk grant five times and launched its first program in the summer of 2009.
+Lewis University was awarded with Startalk grant six times and launched its first program in the summer of 2009.

-This year’s summer program will offer its participants intensive instruction in two critical languages.
-Those accepted to the Program will be able to choose to begin to study either Chinese or Russian.
-Both programs will be conducted concurrently on the Lewis University Romeoville campus from June 15th to July 10th.
+This year’s summer program will offer its participants intensive instruction in beginning and intermediate Chinese.
+Those accepted to the Program will be able to choose to study in Level 1 (those with no prior knowledge of Chinese) or Level 2, (those with one to two years of Chinese learning experience, placement contingent on interview with Program Director).
+Both courses will be conducted concurrently on the Lewis University Romeoville campus from June 26th to July 21th.